petermdtran246/Treasure-Map-Marker/README.md

 ## How to Use
   - Run the program and enter the coordinates where you want to mark the spot (e.g. B3).

-  --The program will update the map with an X at the specified coordinates.
+  - The program will update the map with an X at the specified coordinates.
 ### Example Input/Output
 Example 1